-A staging environment is a production-like environment that also uses the production-like database.
+A staging environment is a production-like environment that also uses a production-like database.

 - Production – Here, the code deployed on the staging environment, after necessary tests, is deployed on the production.
 In the Continuous Delivery process, manual intervention is required to deploy the code on the production whereas, in the Continuous Deployment process, code is automatically deployed to the production after passing various tests on the staging environment.

 In the above steps, if any error is found, the developers will be notified.
 Once the error is fixed, the code will be merged into the repository and the whole cycle will be repeated.

 There are various tools that can be used during the CI/CD pipeline as mentioned above.
 This section discusses some of them in brief.